gmacario/gmacario.github.io/_posts/2015-04-11-notes-from-cyanogenmod-workshop-at-it-droidcon-2015.md

+---
+layout: post
-# Notes from CyanogenMod Workshop at IT Droidcon 2015
+title:  "Notes from CyanogenMod Workshop at IT Droidcon 2015"
+categories: android howto
+---

 Here are a few notes which I took when attending the [Cyanogen Workshop](http://it.droidcon.com/2015/sessions/cyanogen-workshop/)